|Written by Harry Fairhead|

 It is a good idea to use logical and physical addressing because you can arrange a mapping between the two to pretend that you actually have more memory than is available.

 You can think of it as a trick where any logical address that a programmer attempts to use is automatically mapped to a physical address where the memory actually lives.
-You may have only 1GBytes of physical memory in your Pentium but by arranging the mapping of logical to physical memory it can appear to be anywhere in the 64Gbyte logical address space.
+You may have only 1GBytes of physical memory in your machine but by arranging the mapping of logical to physical memory it can appear to be anywhere in the 64Gbyte logical address space.
 It’s a bit like having memory that can slide about to fill any hole in the address space you care to use.

 Sounds good but how is the mapping from logical to physical addresses carried out?